Censored Quantile Instrumental Variable Estimation with Stata: The cqiv command

-In the second line of the examples, the option \texttt{exclude} is used.
+In order of appearance, the commands conduct: the estimation using OLS in the first stage; the estimation using distribution regression with logistic distribution; the estimation where \texttt{nkids} is the only variable other than the instrument that is included in the first stage estimation; the estimation with two instruments and calculating the confidence interval using the weighted bootstrap; and the estimation calculating the marginal effects when censoring is due to corner solutions.
 In this particular example, \texttt{logexp2} cannot be included in the first-stage regression when distribution regression is implemented.
 This is because \texttt{logexp2} is a monotone transformation of \texttt{logexp}, and thus the distribution estimation yields a perfect fit.